 - People with disabilities have equal access to information on the web.
-This can lead to increased employment opportunities, greater independence, and improved inclusion in community life.
+This can increase employment opportunities, greater independence, and improved inclusion in community life.

-- Easier to use web portals and services for aging adults, people with a physical disability, or those who may have some difficulty using the traditional keyboard/mouse method of input and navigation – this includes people learning English as a second language (ESL).
+- It is easier to use web portals and services for aging adults, people with a physical disability, or those who may have difficulty using the traditional keyboard/mouse method of input and navigation – this includes people learning English as a second language (ESL).

 - Reduced liability due to accessibility lawsuits.
 For example, states with strong enforcement of Section 508 of the Rehabilitation Act and the ADA have seen 82% fewer lawsuits filed.

 - Better search engine rank position for your web pages, as accessibility is a ranking factor for Google and other major search engines.

 So, it’s obvious that companies committed to accessibility can save money by reducing potential liability while reaching out to a new customer base.
 It’s also easy to see how accessibility promotes equality and inclusion by making the web more accessible for all users, including people with disabilities.

 Accessibility testing is a subset of Usability Testing where users are people who have any abilities or disabilities.
 A good web application should target all types of people, not just the disabled, including users with poor communications networks and unfamiliar with computer technology.

 Accessibility testing is a key part of the development process, as ensuring your applications and services are accessible can help you reach new markets.
 It can also improve overall usability by identifying issues across all abilities, e.g., people with different language settings, older users with low vision, or problems using a traditional keyboard and mouse input method.